 A tax code that encourages investments in infrastructure development and allows families and businesses operating quarries to continue to create and support high-paying jobs is critical to a growing economy.
 NSSGA supports sensible reforms to our tax laws that remove undue burdens and allow for innovation in the aggregates industry.
 NSSGA will continue working with Congress and the Biden administration on tax code changes benefitting the stone, sand and gravel industry, and we vigorously oppose any provisions that would unduly and adversely impact aggregates operators, including:

 - Percentage Depletion: NSSGA will continue to oppose legislative efforts to repeal the percentage depletion allowance.
 Having been incorporated into the tax code since 1926, this important provision incentivizes aggregates producers to make new investments by providing a 5 percent capital cost recovery method for sand, gravel and crushed stone development.
-Eliminating this provision will further drive cost increases for end users of aggregates.
+Eliminating this provision will further drive cost increases for end-users of aggregates, including federal agencies.

 - Bonus Depreciation: Aggregates producers make costly investments in heavy equipment and machinery to properly run their quarries that support our nation’s manufacturing economy and are critical to ensuring the materials that create our infrastructure are available and competitively priced.
 Currently, the bonus depreciation allowance is slated to expire January 1, 2023.
 NSSGA supports permanent expansion of this important tool that provides aggregates operators the certainty to make necessary capital investments that create jobs and grows our economy.